Mecha-Weasel/spittoon/FAQ.md

 A: ABSOLUTELY.
 These are totally optional.
 However, you will just have a more LIMITED experience, specifically:

-	1) Way less servers displayed in the HSB - possibly meaning servers in your region do not get shown at all.
+* Less servers displayed in the HSB - possibly meaning servers in your region do not get shown at all.
-	2) Generic "Custom Map" icons shown more often for map that were not part of the last FoF game-update.
+* Generic "Custom Map" icons shown more often for map that were not part of the last FoF game-update.

 [2] Problems playing with others?
 --------------------------------